Harrison Bader Preview, Player Props: Yankees vs. Rays

-The New York Yankees, including Harrison Bader (.171 slugging percentage in past 10 games, including zero home run), take on starter Zach Eflin and the Tampa Bay Rays at Tropicana Field, Friday at 6:40 PM ET.
+On Saturday, Harrison Bader (.171 slugging percentage in past 10 games, with zero home runs) and the New York Yankees play the Tampa Bay Rays, whose starting pitcher will be Tyler Glasnow.
+First pitch is at 4:10 PM ET.

-He is looking to get back on track after a four-strikeout performance in his most recent game against the Nationals.
+He is looking to get back on track following a four-strikeout performance in his most recent game against the Nationals.

 Harrison Bader Game Info & Props vs. the Rays